alongruss/Zeditor/README.md

 TODO:

-- add id/uuid or equivalent to svg elements (allows for mouse selection)
+- [x] add id/uuid or equivalent to svg elements (allows for mouse selection)
+- [ ] affect individual elements on drag